hse-project/hse-project.github.io/v2/docs/dev/concepts.md

 A non-transaction cursor can be created for a KVS independent of whether the KVS was opened with transactions enabled or disabled.

-A transaction cursor iterates over the KVS snapshot associated with an active transaction, *including* any updates made in that transaction.
+A transaction cursor iterates over a KVS snapshot associated with an active transaction, *including* any updates made in that transaction.
 If the transaction commits or aborts before the cursor is destroyed, the cursor's view reverts to the KVS snapshot taken at the time the transaction first became active.
 I.e., updates made in the transaction are no longer in the cursor's view.
-By definition a transaction cursor can only be created for a KVS that was opened with transactions enabled.
+By definition a transaction cursor can only be created for a KVS opened with transactions enabled.
 A transaction cursor's view cannot be explicitly updated.